openshift/enhancements/enhancements/network/ovn-secondary-networks.md

 those overlays as they would for any other secondary network.

 ### Implementation Details/Notes/Constraints
 A new CRD will be introduced, named `OverlayNetwork`.
-When this CRD is provisioned, a `NetworkAttachmentDefinition` object will be rendered.
+The CNI implementing these use-cases (ovn-kubernetes) will then have to recognize and accept this CRD.

+For compatibility with other chained CNIs (and multus) that do not recognize this CRD, a mechanism to render `NetworkAttachmentDefinition` objects from it should be introduced.

 The new CRD will look like: